samon-wq/sam/README.md

 ## Linking Portfolio to GitHub

-Generate a classic GitHub personal access token following these [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) (make sure you don't select any scope just generate a simple token).
-If you are using [GitHub Actions](#configuring-github-actions-recommended) to deploy your portfolio you can skip this section.
+Generate a classic GitHub personal access token following these [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) (make sure you don't select any scope, just generate a simple token).
+If you are using [GitHub Actions](#configuring-github-actions-recommended) to deploy your portfolio, you can skip this section.

 1. Create a file called .env in the root directory of your project (if not done already in section: [How To Use](#how-to-use))